How Secure Are Your Universally Unique IDentifiers (UUIDs)?

 Despite their advantages, using UUIDs also comes with some drawbacks.
 One of the main concerns is their length.
 UUIDs are typically represented as 128-bit values, resulting in longer strings compared to other identifier formats.
 This can have an impact on storage requirements, especially in situations where space optimization is crucial.

-Additionally, the use of UUIDs may require additional computational resources for generating and handling these identifiers.
+Additionally, the use of UUIDs may require additional computational resources to generate and handle these identifiers.

 In summary, Universally Unique Identifiers have proven to be invaluable in ensuring uniqueness and integration in various applications and software systems.
 While they may have some drawbacks, the benefits they bring to distributed databases and software integration make them a valuable tool for developers.